Derived $\ell$-adic zeta functions: -categories and -Theory

 \end{defn}

 The most important example of a Waldhausen category for the purposes of this paper is the following:

 \begin{example} Let $\mc{E}$ be any exact category.
 If we define the admissible monomorphisms to be the cofibrations and the isomorphisms to be the weak equivalences then the Waldhausen $K$-theory of $\mc{E}$ and Quillen's $K$-theory of $\mc{E}$ are equivalent.

-Now let $\Chb(\mc{E})$ be the category of homologically bounded chain complexes in $\mc{E}$.
-We define the cofibrations to be the levelwise cofibrations, and the weak equivalences to be the quasi-isomorphisms.
-Then there is a functor $\cdot[0]:\mc{E} \rto \Chb(\mc{E})$ which includes $\mc{E}$ as the chain complexes concentrated at level $0$.
-After applying $K$, this inclusion becomes a weak equivalence (see \cite[Theorem 1.11.7]{TT}).
-On $K_0$ the inverse to the inclusion map is exactly the Euler characteristic. \end{example}
+Let $\Chstr(\mc{E})$ be the category of bounded chain complexes in $\mc{E}$; by \cite[Theorem 1.11.7]{TT}, the incluson $\mc{E} \rto \Chstr(\mc{E})$ given by mapping $\mc{E}$ to the chain complexes concentrated at $0$ is an equivalence on $K$-theory.
+The inverse map on $K_0$ is exactly the Euler characteristic. \end{example}

+However, we need a stronger version of this.
+The following lemma is probably well-known to experts, but we could not find a statement in the literature.
+We have included it since it is needed below.

+\begin{lemma} Let $R$ be a ring, and suppose that $\mc{E}$ is $\Modf_R$, the category of finitely generated $R$-modules.
+Let $\Chb(R)$ be the category of chain complexes of (possibly infinitely generated) $R$-modules whose cohomology is bounded and in $\Modf_R$.
+The induced map is an equivalence. \end{lemma}

+\begin{proof} We prove this by breaking the map up into three compositions: Here, $\Chfb(R)$ is the category of chain complexes of finitely generated $R$-modules which are homologically bounded.
+The first of these is an equivalence by \cite[Theorem 1.11.7]{TT}.
+The second is an equivalence by \cite[Section V.2.7.1]{weibel_kbook}.
+Thus it remains to consider the third.
+We prove that this is an equivalence by using Waldhausen's Approximation Theorem, \cite[Theorem 1.6.7]{waldhausen}.

+To apply the theorem we must show that for any map $f:A \to B$, where $A \in \Chfb(R)$ and $B\in \Chb(R)$ there exists a cofibration $g:A \hookrightarrow A'$ in $\Chfb(R)$ and a weak equivalence $f':A' \rto B$ such that $f = f'g$.
+Note that (by possibly first factoring $f$ as a cofibration followed by a weak equivalence) it suffices to check this when $f$ is itself a cofibration; in particular $f$ is levelwise injective.
+Suppose that the cohomology of $B$ is only nonzero below dimension $k$.
+We define $A'_m = 0$ if $m > k$.
+For $m \leq k$ we define $A_m'$ to be the submodule of $B_m$ generated by \begin{itemize} \item the image of $A_m$, \item a choice of generators for $H^m(B)$, and \item a choice of generators for the relations between the generators for $H^{m+1}(B)$. \end{itemize} (Since the cohomology is bounded we can just construct these starting at $m=k$ and working downwards.)
+Since each of these only involves a finite number of generators, $A'_m$ is finitely generated.
+Thus $A'$ is levelwise a subcomplex of $B$ which has the same cohomology and satisfies the desired conditions.
+Thus the map $K(\Chfb(R)) \rto K(\Chb(R))$ is a weak equivalence.

+It is not necessarily the case that for all exact categories, $\Chb(\mc{E})$ satisfies FFWC.
+In Appendix~\ref{app:FFWC} we show that the specific cases we are interested in in this paper do; the results of this appendix also suggest that for almost all cases of $\mc{E}$ that are of interest FFWC holds. \end{proof}

 We now turn to defining $SW$-categories.
-As much of the intuition necessary for working with these comes from Waldhausen's $S_\bullet$-construction we describe the structures in parallel language.
+As much of the intuition necessary for working with these comes from Waldhausen's $S_\bullet$-construction we omit the full definition and instead refer to \cite{campbell}.
+Note also, we omit the ``weakness'' hypotheses, since we need to work inside $SW$-categories more strictly than in Waldhausen categories.